emugdan/BACnet/21-fs-ias-lec/07-BackEnd/README.md

 For each node, the attributes of the user are saved.
 The attributes are: gender, birthday, country, town, language, status etc..
 We also compute an activity level and an influencer status.

 --> MUEMER DAS SO GNAU BESCHRIEBE DA ODER NED?
+Ehner ned oder?

 There are 5 levels of activity:
 * < 10 activities: level 0